 Iterations value from 1 to 2, then the fractal will be iterated.
 The

 Stretch parameter controls the scaling between iterations.
 In this example, the value is

 0.75, so each iteration will be smaller than the previous one.
 You can see now a second echo has been created, starting from the first, but scaled down to 75% of the original.

 If you add a tap to this and keep Iterations set to 2, now you start to get something that looks more interesting.
 Each tap is the beginning of the next iteration.

-Merely turning Iterations up to 4 gives a much more complex result.
+Turning Iterations up to 3 gives a much more complex result.
 Notice each iteration is 75% as large as the prior one.